CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 ### Conclusion

 Congratulations!
 You have finished this guide and have a sense about how CARTOframes can speed up your workflow.
-To continue learning, you can check the specific [guides](/developers/cartoframes/guides), check the [reference](/developers/cartoframes/reference) to know everything about a class or a method or check the [examples](/developers/cartoframes/examples).
+To continue learning, you can check out a specific [Guide](/developers/cartoframes/guides), the [Reference](/developers/cartoframes/reference) to know everything about a class or a method or check the [Examples](/developers/cartoframes/examples) to see CARTOframes in action.